LearnTransportation

 The Path to Profitability

 After going public in 2019 at a $24B valuation, Lyft spent years burning cash.
 The COVID-19 pandemic cratered rides by 75%.
-In 2023, new CEO David Risher (former Amazon executive) laid off 26% of staff and implemented aggressive cost discipline.
-In 2024, Lyft achieved its first-ever GAAP profit: $22M.
-Small, but a milestone that proved the business could work.
+In 2023, new CEO David Risher (a former Amazon executive) laid off 26% of staff and imposed hard cost discipline.
+The pitch to riders got blunt: Risher promised pickups within a set time or money back.
+In 2024, Lyft posted its first-ever full-year GAAP profit — $22.8M.
+Tiny on $4.4B of revenue, but it proved the machine could run in the black.

 The Problem: Urban Transportation Was Broken